THEIR MEMORIES ALSO MINE

 The assemblage of ephemera includes a mix of highly personal and found objects which raises questions about how and why we hold memories in particular objects, and how and when we choose to see, acknowledge, or value the things we are proximate to.
 The installations are changed and added to throughout the course of an exhibition, making it an active and alive space where recently claimed objects are welcomed into their new histories.

 This project includes creative and technical contributions from a number of people.
-As an acknowledgment of this often invisible labor, I would like to thank Jedd Greenhalgh (who transcribed the notes from thousands of recordings), DJ Jennings (who made recordings at the South Pole), Torsten Bruch, Clay Christmas, Christian Divol, Seth Landman, Ariannah Lego, Will Major, Raub Roy, Salma Sbou, Paula Starkey, Dima Strakovsky, Lynn Sweet, and Taha.
+Thank you to Jedd Greenhalgh (who transcribed the notes from thousands of recordings), DJ Jennings (who made recordings at the South Pole), Torsten Bruch, Clay Christmas, Christian Divol, Seth Landman, Ariannah Lego, Will Major, Raub Roy, Salma Sbou, Paula Starkey, Dima Strakovsky, Lynn Sweet, and Taha.